Pannal: St Robert's church

 This is the main parish church in Pannal.

 Pannal Methodist church

 The church was built in 1905 to replace the 1778 Wesleyan structure.
-It has a growing congregation with two cell groups and many house groups.

 Community facilities

 Pannal Memorial Hall

 The building, originally called the Oddfellows Hall, was built in 1888.
 On 24 May 1919, a parish meeting considered a suggestion to erect a village institute in memory of the boys who belonged to the neighbourhood and who had fallen in the 1914–18 war.
 Instead, the villagers resolved to approach the Society of Oddfellows about purchasing the existing Oddfellows Hall.
 A figure of £600 was agreed upon and, on 11 November 1920, the "Pannal Memorial Hall" was opened by Major Cross.

 The Memorial Hall has served Pannal well ever since.
 Mr Midgeley's Mason Band played for all the dances held there in the 1930s.
 Children's Christmas parties started to be held there from 1928.
 There was the Pannal Women's Dramatic Society, and during the Second World War films were shown for the troops stationed in the area.
 There was the initial Baby Health Clinic, "Keep Fit" classes, children's "Play Groups" and many other community activities.